Fort Greene in Kings County, New York — The American Northeast (Mid-Atlantic)

 Erected by New York Landmarks Preservation Foundation.

 Location.
 40° 41.364′ N, 73° 58.214′ W. Marker is in Fort Greene, New York, in Kings County.
 Marker is at the intersection of Clermont Avenue and DeKalb Avenue on Clermont Avenue.
+Signs are found throughout the neighborhood.
 Touch for map.
-Signs are found throughout the neighborhood.
 Marker is in this post office area: Brooklyn NY 11205, United States of America.
+Touch for directions.

 Also see . . .
 Fort Greene Park History.
 NYC Parks presents the history of Fort Greene Park.
 (Submitted on September 2, 2015.)